NASA's First All-Female Spacewalk Set For Friday

 "We do anticipate that will stick," NASA spokesperson Stephanie Schierholz told NPR in an email.

 Friday's spacewalk is set to begin at 7:50 a.m.
-EDT and last about five-and-a-half hours, according to NASA.
+EDT and last about 5 1/2 hours, according to NASA.
 The two astronauts will replace the faulty power regulator, which has been in operation since 2000 and failed to activate after new lithium-ion batteries were installed on the space station last week.
-NASA said the unit failure did not pose risks to any of the station's operations, crew, laboratory experiments, or overall power supply.
+NASA said the unit failure did not pose risks to any of the station's operations, crew members, laboratory experiments or overall power supply.
 Still, the faulty unit prevents the new lithium-ion batteries from providing additional power to the station.

-NASA announced earlier this fall that it was planning 10 spacewalks over three months, a pace the space agency said it had not experienced since assembly of the ISS was completed in 2011.
+NASA announced this fall that it was planning 10 spacewalks over three months, a pace the space agency said it had not experienced since assembly of the International Space Station was completed in 2011.
 Three battery replacement spacewalks will be rescheduled, and five spacewalks to repair a cosmic particle detector remain on the calendar for November and December.

-Kathryn Sullivan became the first American woman to complete a spacewalk in October 1984, and there have been 220 spacewalks at the International Space Station since December 1998.
+Kathryn Sullivan became the first American woman to complete a spacewalk, in October 1984, and there have been 220 spacewalks at the International Space Station since December 1998.
 But according to Space.com, only 15 women have participated in spacewalks, and all were accompanied by men.
 This record-breaking spacewalk will be Koch's fourth and Meir's first.

-In a NASA TV video earlier this month, the two discussed how they felt about having their accomplishments discussed in terms of gender, agreeing it is important to mark the progress that female astronauts have made.
+In a NASA TV video this month, the two discussed how they felt about having their accomplishments discussed in terms of gender, agreeing that it is important to mark the progress that female astronauts have made.

-"In the past women haven't always been at the table, and it's wonderful to be contributing to the human space flight program at a time when all contributions are being accepted, when everyone has a role, and that can lead in turn to an increased chance for success," said Koch, who has been in space since March and is scheduled to remain in orbit until February 2020.
+"In the past, women haven't always been at the table, and it's wonderful to be contributing to the human spaceflight program at a time when all contributions are being accepted, when everyone has a role, and that can lead in turn to an increased chance for success," said Koch, who has been in space since March and is scheduled to remain in orbit until February 2020.
 She is on track to set a record for the longest single spaceflight by a woman, breaking Peggy Whitson's record of 288 days from November 2016 to September 2017.

-An all-female spacewalk was originally planned for March, but NASA swapped out astronaut Anne McClain due to a lack of "spacesuit availability."
-Only one of the two medium-size suits on the ISS was prepped for a spacewalk, so astronaut Nick Hague — wearing a size large — accompanied Koch on the March walk instead.
+An all-female spacewalk was originally planned for March, but NASA swapped out astronaut Anne McClain because of a lack of "spacesuit availability."
+Only one of the two medium-size suits on the space station was prepped for a spacewalk, so astronaut Nick Hague — wearing a size large — accompanied Koch on the March walk instead.
 McClain, who returned to Earth in June after spending 204 days in space, tweeted words of support for Koch and Meir on Tuesday, calling their four-person crew "the A-team."

 Third spacewalk in a busy season of spacewalks this week.
 Date is unknown bc the task was unforeseen: replacing a unit that failed during power-ups of new batteries.
 Very good that we have 4 expert spacewalkers on board to shoulder this tough task.
 They are the A-team! https://t.co/pJKrOGbBbe— Anne McClain (@AstroAnnimal) October 15, 2019